cryptoleek-eth/starknet-edu-solutions/README.md

 - Need to be careful cause the layer2 -> layer1 message broadcast is very slow.
 Not sure there is a way to test layer1 <-> layer2 interoperability locally.
 So if there is sth wrong, it will cost a great time to redo it.

 ### What can I contribute to the ecosystem
 First, I can engage myself more into both english and chinese STARK dev communities and answer questions.
-That's essential since lots of simple and duplicated questions out there and no one answer such as `In my contractor there are four arguments, but when i passed in, the compiler expect 5 arguments etc.`
+That's essential since lots of simple and duplicated questions out there and no one answer such as `In my contract there are four arguments, but when i passed in, the compiler expect 5 arguments etc.`

 Second, I would like to co-dev a more engaging StarkEdu learning experiences such as putting a story line and good visual graphics etc. Develop a set of contracts which can give hints and tips, also redeemed their points for NFTs as an badge to show off in the community.